 Jewelry items are delicate and should be handled with care.
 Remove your jewelry when washing hands, using any detergents or chemicals of any kind, as they may tarnish or harm the finish and gemstones.
-Avoid heat and any cleaning products, as this may change the appearance or colour of the gemstones.
+Avoid heat and any cleaning products, as this may change the appearance or color of the gemstones.

 Sterling silver items will tarnish naturally, to clean gently wash under warm water with a toothbrush and dish soap, and polish with a soft cotton polishing cloth.
 Avoid knocking or dropping your jewelry, as gemstones may come loose or get chipped.